ShrimpToes/Minghergrrafmgf-Offical/README.md

 Put all your extra stuff in .gitignore and make sure its all in the right folder and you should be good to go

-For those of you who aren't github masters, or simply want an easier way of downloading the pack, simply download "Release" and follow the guide below.
+For those of you who aren't github masters, or simply want an easier way of downloading the pack, simply follow the guide below.

 NOTE: this assumes you've already downloaded and installed 1.12.2 forge version 14.23.5.2847